 Behind the Scenes: Local Partners Process Together to Make Papua a Land of Peace

 Incidents of violent conflict always cause victims, including children and other vulnerable groups feeling unsafe, unable to study, and do their normal activities.
-The Community Transformation for Peace in Papua/NOKEN Papua program funded by the European Union, a collaboration between WVI and church partners, seeks to increase the capacity of civil society actors as community empowerment agents to build harmony.
+The Community Transformation for Peace in Papua/NOKEN Papua program, a collaboration between WVI and church partners, seeks to increase the capacity of civil society actors as community empowerment agents to build harmony.
 Local partners have the reputation, experience and capacity to engage grassroots communities.
 In the course of their work with the NOKEN program, local partners have experienced capacity building and relationship transformation, both in the organization, themselves, and the communities they assist.

 That day, Father Remi was looking at his laptop when NOKEN staff visited.
 In the midst of his busy schedule, he and Kak Yan warmly welcomed them and took the time to have a friendly chat.
 "I'm entering data for the financial report, while checking the receipts too," said Father Remi.
 The report will be sent to the NOKEN Program accountant as a form of partner accountability every month.